MarinTrust CoC V2.0

-The proposed principal objectives for Version 2.0 are as follows:
+The proposed principal objectives of Version 2.0:

 - To continue to meet the objectives set in the development of Version 1 of the MarinTrust CoC Standard

-The proposed Main Version 2.0 Key Development Activities are:
+The Main Version 2.0 Key Development Activities:

 - To conduct an impact assessment on current MarinTrust CoC Standard holders to determine what affect these proposed new criteria will have on their capability to comply with the new standard